ggorlen/rene/README.md

 ### To file

 ```
-python3 rene.py lcs.rene > lcs.py
+python3 rene.py lcs.rene lcs.py
 ```

-If you want to run your code in a test harness, here's a possible setup:
+If you want to run your code in a test harness, see the `lcs_test.py` example.
+It might be smart to write your code to .py as well so you can look at it for line numbers for debugging errors (yes, this is not fancy).

-## Tests
+### Running tests

 Coming soon

 ## TODO

 - improve comments
+- add tests

 ## Issues and PRs